Fans Furious, As SBS Cuts Off Song Hye-Kyo From Song Joong-ki’s PD Awards Speech

 He said, “In Korea, actors always steal the spotlight—compared to the actresses.
 To me, this drama was a big project, as it marked by comeback to the entertainment scene after spending two years in the military.
 I want to share the glory of this award with my co-star Song Hye-kyo who shared the burden and constantly reassured me and gave me the confidence by being there for me.”

-However, fans claim that when SBS broadcast the PD Awards event a few days ago, they cut of the bit about Song Joong-ki praising Song Hye-kyo.
+However, fans claim that when SBS broadcast the PD Awards event a few days ago, they cut out the bit about Song Joong-ki praising Song Hye-kyo.

 One is not sure if SBS cut off the part about Song Hye-kyo because of time constraint or if it is due to biased coverage.